keithbowes/mtsend/README.md

     encoding=ISO-8859-1
 </pre>

-  It defines site "test" with the URL to the MovableType's XML-RPC CGI script, and the username/password used to access that site. "encoding" is optional, and defaults to ISO-8859-1.
+  It defines site "test" with the URL to your site's XML-RPC script, and the username/password used to access that site. "encoding" is optional, and defaults to ISO-8859-1.

 Blog Section:
-  You can have multiple blog sections for each Movable Type blogs you have on the sites you have access to.
+  You can have multiple blog sections for each blog you have on the sites you have access to.
 Blogs are distinguished by their 'alias', which you can select in the command line using -a.
 The section name for this blog will be [blog-"blog alias"].
 For example,

 <pre>
     [blog-example]